HDMI is used to connect an audio/video source (DVD player, Blu-ray player, computer or game console) to a high-definition TV.

-HDMI supports all video formats, including standard, enhanced, high~definition definition and multichannel sound.
+HDMI supports all video formats, including standard, improved, high-definition definition and multichannel sound.

-But the HDMI 1.3 standard has increased transmission to 340 Mpixel/s.
+But THE HDMI 1.3 standard has increased the transmission to 340 Mpixel/s.

 This data is also encapsulated in the TMDS transmission standard.